artur-shaik/vim-javacomplete2/README.md

 `let g:JavaComplete_GradleExecutable = 'gradle'` - use your own path to gradle executable file.

+`let g:JavaComplete_ImportSortType = 'jarName'` - imports sorting type.
+Sorting can be by jar archives `jarName` or by package names `packageName`.

-`let g:JavaComplete_ImportOrder = ['java.', 'javax.', 'com.', 'org.', 'net.']` - Specifies the order of import groups.
+`let g:JavaComplete_ImportOrder = ['java.', 'javax.', 'com.', 'org.', 'net.']` - Specifies the order of import groups, when use `packageName` sorting type.
 An import group is a list of individual import statements that all start with the same beginning of package name surrounded by blank lines above and below the group.

+`let g:JavaComplete_RegularClasses = ['java.lang.String', 'java.lang.Object']` - Regular class names that will be used automatically when you insert import.
+You can populate it with your custom classes, or it will be populated automatically when you choose any import option.
+List will be persisted, so it will be used next time you run the same project.

 ## Commands